wazo-platform/wazo-doc/source/system/xivo-dird-phoned.rst

 * `xivo_user_uuid` (optional): The XiVO user uuid that the phone is associated.
 It's used to search through personal contacts (see :ref:`dird_services_personal`)

-.. note:: Since most phone doesn't support HTTPS, a small protection is to configure
+.. note:: Since most phones dont't support HTTPS, a small protection is to configure
           authorized_subnets in :ref:`configuration-files` or in :menuselection:`Services -->
           General settings --> Phonebook --> Hosts`